 2. Hollow Ground Straight Razors

 As the name says, this razor’s blade features a hollow grind or a concave profile on the face.
-This means the blade will be thinner on the edge than in the center, which makes it quite delicate too.
+This means the blade will be thinner on the edge than in the center, which makes it quite delicate, too.
 Generally, these cost around $5 – $80, with the branded ones going up to $200.

-Besides, depending on the degree of hollow grind, you can categorize these as quarter, half, full, and extra hollow ground blades.
+Besides, depending on the degree of hollow grind, you can categorize these as a quarter, half, full, and extra hollow ground blades.

 3. Frameback Straight Razors